-Hot Spinach Artichoke Dip is a creamy appetizer dip filled with soft cream cheese, shredded spinach, chopped artichokes all melted together in a cheesy mixture blend and baked hot and bubbly in a skillet that is ready for dipping.
-Best appetizer everyone will love this holiday season!
+Hot spinach artichoke dip is a creamy appetizer dip filled with cheese, spinach, and chopped artichokes.
+They are all melted together and baked until it’s hot and bubbly in a skillet that’s ready for dipping!

 Spinach Artichoke Dip